 - 1 dry red chili, broken into two

-2. Take two cups of water in a vessel.
+- Take 2 cups of water in a pot.
 Pour the vegetable pieces into it.
 Add some salt.
-Cook till they are done yet crisp.
+Cook till they are done yet still crisp.
 Switch off the stove.
-Keep the vessel covered.
+Keep the pot covered.

-4. Pour this mix into the vessel containing cooked vegetables.
+- Pour this mix into the pot containing the cooked vegetables.
 Switch on the stove.
-Let the fire be medium-high.
+Put the fire on medium-high.
 Add yogurt or curd.
-Throw salt.
+Throw in salt.
 Mix well.
 You can add water to get the required consistency.
-Normally this dish should be thick in texture.
+Normally, this dish should have a thick texture.
 Let it boil for 5 minutes.
-Simmer the stove for two more minutes.
+Simmer on the stove for 2 more minutes.